Punch-Out!! (1987 video game): Gameplay

 Punch-Out!! features Little Mac, a young boxer fighting his way up through ranks of the World Video Boxing Association.
 After facing a series of colorful fictional opponents in three circuits and winning the championship in each, Little Mac enters a final "Dream Fight" against a highly skilled boxer.
 In the Gold Version, the final boss is Super Macho Man, who was also the final opponent in Super Punch-Out!!.
-Mike Tyson's Punch-Out!! features Mike Tyson, the real-life World Heavyweight Champion at the time.
-After the license to use Tyson expired, he was replaced by the fictional Mr. Dream.
+Mike Tyson's Punch-Out!! features Mike Tyson, the real-life undisputed World Heavyweight boxing Champion at the time.
+After the license to use Tyson's likeness expired in 1990, he was replaced by the fictional Mr. Dream in later releases of the game.

 Little Mac has a limited repertoire compared to most of his opponents.
 His punches are limited to left and right jabs, left and right body blows, and a powerful uppercut.
 The uppercut can only be used once the player earns a star, which is typically accomplished by counter-punching the opponent directly before or after certain attacks are launched.
 The player can acquire up to three stars, but loses them whenever Mac is hit or knocked down.
 To defend, Mac can dodge left or right, duck, and block punches by putting up his guard.

 Little Mac has a heart counter, which decreases upon being hit, blocking a punch, or throwing a punch that the opponent dodges or blocks.
 When the counter decreases to zero, Little Mac temporarily turns different shades of pink and appears tired/exhausted, leaving the player unable to attack but still able to dodge, duck, and block.
 At this point, Mac can regain some hearts and his normal color palette only by avoiding the opponent's punches.
 He immediately loses all of his hearts upon being knocked down, but can regain some by getting up.